MartinBM4/d3js-TypeScripts/modulo-visualizacion-mandatory/README.md

 ```

 > How do we know that we have to use _spainjson.objects.ESP_adm1_ just by examining
-> the _spain.json_ file and by debugging and inspecting what's inside _spainjson_ object
+> the _spain.json_ file and by debugging and inspecting what's inside _spainjson_ object.

 - If we run the project, we will get some bitter-sweet feelings, we can see a map of spain,
   but it's too smal, and on the other hand, canary islands are shown far away (that's normal,